nms-scribe/cosmopoeia/idea.md

 [ ] `enhance!` command: This will take a map and *add* random points and tiles to it.
 Perhaps it will base the new points off of the intersections of the tile boundaries.
 Heights will be randomly generated for the new points, although within a certain range so that I can try to keep a similar slope, and try to keep the water flow going between the same two tiles.
 Water will probably not be recalculated, but rivers do need to be rerouted, and lakeshores reshaped.
 Towns and nations will stay the same, but the new tiles will be assigned by "spreading" the cultures, and nations out based on their neighbors and what they were before. "enhance" comes from the TV show trope where they "enhance" a blurry image and somehow get details out of it that the camera could never have picked up.
     [ ] Combine this with a `clip` command to extract a smaller extent from the map, and you have the submap command.
 [ ] Curvy shapes could have a way of adding noise to the edges, depending on elevations and random knowledge: coastlines get bumpier curves around higher slopes, while rivers get more meanders on lower slopes.
+[ ] How about a way to output SVG files from the generated file.
+The files would create black and white outlines, but the objects would be divided into layers for most fields, possibly with class fields if those are available now, which would allow easy styling in any SVG editor of your choice.
+[ ] For wind directions: What if the wind is affected by the "slope" of the average temperatures -- the direction to the warmest temperature neighbor is averaged with the based direction (because warmer is usually lower pressure).
+This is closer to how prevailing winds work.
+Better would be to figure out how to do pressure.
+[ ] Terrain task: Fill sinks -- how much should I fill?
+Do I only do it for single tiles that are lower?
+How about more?
+[ ] Terrain task: cut through sinks: Calculate flow, and if it ends in a sink, it cuts the lowest neighboring tile (from a different direction) to just below the current.
+This should, in theory, create canyons through some highlands.
+There are many questions, such as: is there a limit to how much it will cut so we can still get Death Valleys and Caspian Seas?
+If it hits that limit, how do we backtrack and warn the algorithm not to try again?
+What happens if the cut just leads to another sink?